 According to Clark, the painting instead shows Johannes Fust (1400 to 1466), an entrepreneur and lawyer from Mainz.
 However, when you look through Wikipedia articles about Faust in various languages, quite a number, including the French Wikipedia, still identify the above painting of Joannes Faustus as that of Dr. Johann Georg Faust, the Schwarzkünstler (master of dark arts).
 The latter died in Staufen in 1440 or 1441.

-Johannes Fust supported his namesake Johannes Gutenberg's printing efforts by lending money.
-The result was that in 1455 Gutenberg finally printed 180 copies of his famous 42-line Bible.
+Johannes Fust supported his namesake, Johannes Gutenberg, in his printing efforts by lending money.
+As a result, Gutenberg finally printed 180 copies of his famous 42-line Bible in 1455.
 One year later, Fust wanted his 800 gilders back.
-Since Gutenberg could not pay, he had to hand over to Fust his print shop and half of the finished Bibles.
+Since Gutenberg could not pay, he had to hand over his print shop and half of the finished Bibles to Fust.
 When Fust smelled that publishing Bibles was lucrative, he simply pulled Gutenberg over the barrel.
-Subsequently, in 1462 Fust printed his own Bible, the Biblia Sacra Latina, which he proudly presents in the above picture.
+Subsequently, in 1462, Fust printed his own Bible, the Biblia Sacra Latina, which he proudly presents in the above picture.

 How did the confusion between Fust and Faust come about?
-One of Fust's grandchildren apparently wrote a preface to a reprint of the Biblia Sacra Latina calling his grandfather Johan Fausten.
+One of Fust's grandchildren apparently wrote a preface to a reprint of the Biblia Sacra Latina, calling his grandfather Johan Fausten.
 The family liked Faust better than Fust and adopted the name.
-There was additional confusion when people used the label Schwarzkünstler not only for magicians but for printers too.
+There was additional confusion when people used the label Schwarzkünstler not only for magicians but also for printers.

 Was the local savings bank taken for a ride when they bought the picture?
 Not at all, Jean-Marie Clarke said, "Staufen has acquired a painting of another historical person."
-I would like to add: that the Staufeners should make a marketing gag out of their mistake.
+I recommend the Staufeners turn their mistake into a marketing gag.
 After all, was it not Mephistopheles again who fooled them?

 No comments: